-You load a profile into the 6300 using the Hyperterminal program.
+You load a profile into the 6200 using the Hyperterminal program.
 At first you need to setup Hyperterminal.
 You only need to do this once.

-- 1. Hyperterminal comes loaded in your PC as part of the accessories.
-Go into "All Programs", then select "Accessories", select "Communication", select Hyperterminal.
-Newer versions of Windows have discontinued HyperTerminal.
-If your PC does not have HyperTerminal, Laversab sends a copy of the Hyperterminal software in a small USB flash drive with every new tester.
-The USB flash drive also contains a PDF copy of this manual and the excel profile template. - 2.
-Open HyperTerminal.
+1. Hyperterminal comes loaded in your PC as part of the accessories.
+Go into "All Programs", then select "Accessories", then select "Communication", then select Hyperterminal.
 It will ask you to setup a new connection.
-Create a new connection with the name "6300".
+Create a new connection with the name "6200".
 A dialog box named "Connect To" will appear.
 The bottom selection in this box is "Connect using".
-From the drop down menu in "Connect using", select "COM1" or whichever COM port identifies with the supplied USB-to-serial adapter.
+From the drop down menu in "Connect using", select "COM1".
 Select "OK".
-A new dialog box will open named "COM1 Properties".
+A new dialog box will open named "Com1 Properties".
 Setup the Port Settings as follows: